Brilliant WhatsApp marketing examples and how to follow in their footsteps

 Use WhatsApp for marketing to elevate exposure but there’s a trick to it

-With 2 billion active users on a monthly basis and an average open rate of up to 99%, there’s no denying WhatsApp Business Platform is one of the best channels to promote new products.
+With 2 billion active users on a monthly basis and an average open rate of up to 99%, there’s no denying WhatsApp Business Platform is one of the best channels to promote new products and run marketing campaigns on.
+Add to this the possibility of creating personalised and one-to-one conversations to improve customer engagement and boost sales.
 And that’s what the above brands thought too when they chose this channel to reach customers.

 However, it’s not just about setting up a WhatsApp Business account, launching your new products and hoping for the best.
 To have a successful WhatsApp marketing campaign, you must: